uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 This is the single most important thing our species will have done with our time on this planet.
 <br>
 <div align="center">-   -   -</div>
-The most impactful scientific discoveries, inventions, medical breakthroughs, and current political systems have come into the world through the birth canal of the human brain.
+The most impactful scientific discoveries, inventions, medical breakthroughs, and our current political systems have come into the world through the birth canal of the human brain.
 We Homo Sapiens have thus far been the sole architects of our own future.

 <br>